sdBrinkmann/TrendDecomposition.jl/docs/src/man/penalized.md

 The term penalized smoothing here denotes a class of smoothers  that minimize a criterion subject to a penalizing term.
-The methods introduced here are in fact one of the earliest uses in statistics of a penalizing term first introduced in 1898 by George Bohlmann[^Bohl99] and its the first smoothing procedure posed as an optimization problem.
+The methods introduced here are in fact one of the earliest uses in statistics of a penalizing term first introduced in 1898 by George Bohlmann[^Bohl99] and it is the first smoothing procedure posed as an optimization problem.

 [^Bohl99]: